kentosorio1999/athletix/README.md

 # athletix

+-- open the readme in the vs code thanks

 1. install XAMPP/WAMPP/LARAGON or any host server for database (I used XAMPP)
 2. install composer [download composer heere(Composer-Setup.exe)](https://getcomposer.org/download/)
 3. setup your .env(if not exist create .env(C:\xampp\htdocs\athletix\.env))